vcmx/medium_procedure_knowledge_extraction_using_rag/readme.md

 evaluator.py: Two approaches, namely RAGAS and GEval, to evaluate the effectiveness of our enhanced LLM-RAG engine for procedure knowledge extraction.

+run_pipeline.py: The main entry point script for executing the pipeline.
+It parses command-line arguments and orchestrates the different modules. src/modules/pipeline/multimodal_rag_pipeline.py: Contains the core logic for the pipeline, coordinating the extraction, processing, and storage steps. src/modules/image_processor/factory.py: A factory for creating different image processor instances (e.g., local, Hugging Face, OpenRouter).
+This allows for easily switching between implementations. src/modules/embeddings/factory.py: A factory for creating different embedding model instances (e.g., local CLIP, Hugging Face). src/modules/image_processor/florence_huggingface_processor.py: The implementation for generating image captions using the Hugging Face Inference API. src/modules/embeddings/huggingface_hub.py: The implementation for generating text and image embeddings using the Hugging Face Inference API. src/modules/image_processor/base.py: An abstract base class that defines the common interface for all image processors, ensuring consistency.
+.env: A file to store sensitive API keys (HUGGINGFACE_API_KEY, OPENROUTER_API_KEY).
+This file should not be committed to version control.

 KeThere are two phases:

 1. Preparation of the vector store (this uses the `run_pipeline.py`)